Caroline of Ansbach: Marriage

 On 22 August 1705, Caroline arrived in Hanover for her wedding to George Augustus; they were married that evening in the palace chapel at Herrenhausen.
 By May of the following year, Caroline was pregnant, and her first child Prince Frederick was born on 20 January 1707.
 A few months after the birth, in July, Caroline fell seriously ill with smallpox followed by pneumonia.
 Her baby was kept away from her, but George Augustus remained devotedly at her side, catching the infection himself.
 They both survived.
 Over the next seven years, Caroline had three more children, Anne, Amelia, and Caroline, all of whom were born in Hanover.

 George Augustus and Caroline had a successful and loving marriage, though he continued to keep mistresses, as was customary for the time.
 Caroline was aware of his infidelities; they were well known and he told her about them himself.
 His two best-known mistresses were Henrietta Howard, later Countess of Suffolk, and, beginning in 1735, Amalie von Wallmoden, Countess of Yarmouth.
 Howard was one of Caroline's Women of the Bedchamber and became Mistress of the Robes when her husband inherited a peerage in 1731; she retired in 1734.
-In contrast with her mother-in-law and husband, Caroline was known for her marital fidelity; she never made any embarrassing scenes nor did she take lovers.
+In contrast with George Augustus and his mother, Sophia Dorothea, Caroline was known for her marital fidelity; she never made any embarrassing scenes nor did she take lovers.
 She preferred her husband's mistresses to be her ladies-in-waiting so that she could keep a closer eye on them.